dantonic81/kb-de/README.md

 - **Anomaly Detection** — Leverage ML models to flag unusual biometric patterns more accurately.

-- Support for multi-tenant architecture
+- **Support for Multi-tenant Architecture** - Enable isolated data and configurations for multiple clients within a single deployment.

-- Integration with visualization tools (e.g. Metabase or Superset)
+- **Integration with Visualization Tools** - Connect with analytics platforms like Metabase or Superset for enhanced data exploration and dashboarding.

 ## Limitations